Best AR-15 Brands 2026: PSA, Aero, BCM, DD, Geissele & KAC Ranked header image

 Avoid brands below PSA tier: Bear Creek Arsenal (BCA), Anderson with mystery internals, and no-name 'build kits' from unknown sellers.
 These use soft metal, skip heat treating, and have poor QC.
 Polymer lowers (except KP-15), skeletonized receivers, and ultra-cheap parts will fail under hard use.
 Stick with established brands that HPT/MPI test their bolts.

-Is LMT or KAC worth buying for civilians?
+Is LMT or KAC worth the price?

 What brand AR-15 does the military use?